 Dangers of Working in the Heat

 Every year, dozens of workers die and thousands more become ill while working in extreme heat or humid conditions.
-More than 40 percent of heat-related worker deaths occur in the construction industry, but workers in every field are susceptible.
 There are a range of heat illnesses and they can affect anyone, regardless of age or physical condition.